Hofer-Julian/slidev-presentations/2024-02-munich-meetup/slides.md

 # Pixi, Conda,

-and the future of Python development
+and the Future of Python Development
 ---
 layout: image-right
 image: julian.jpg
 ---

-# About me
+# About Me

 - Julian Hofer
 - ⚛️ Background in Physics